What Is Correlation?

 Moz recently conducted some interesting in-depth correlation analysis of data commonly available to search engine marketers.
 While they openly acknowledge that correlation is not causation, the results yield some insightful information about keyword strategy when it comes to what actual hands-on work gets prioritized in your SEO campaign.

-- Data continues to show some of the highest correlations between Google rankings and the number of links to a given page.
-This could imply that marketing efforts to gain links from other sites continues to be one of the highest returns on investment for your SEO campaign.
+• Data continues to show some of the highest correlations between Google rankings and the number of links to a given page.
+This could imply that marketing efforts to gain links from other sites continue to be one of the highest returns on investment for your SEO campaign.

-- There was little relationship with the type of top-level domain (.com, org, etc.) and rankings in Google.
+• There was little relationship between the type of top-level domain (.com, org, etc.) and rankings in Google.
 This could imply that you may not have to pay exorbitant prices for a .COM version of a domain when a different, cheaper TLD is available.

 How Understanding Different TYPES of Correlations Helps